Skip to main content

 A.R.S. § 33-441(A)

 The statute does set reasonable size limits.
-A for sale sign cannot exceed eighteen by twenty-four inches, and a sign rider cannot exceed six by twenty-four inches.
+A for sale sign cannot exceed eighteen by twenty-four inches.
+A sign rider cannot exceed six by twenty-four inches.
 These match industry standard dimensions used by real estate professionals across the state.

-This protection applies retroactively to all covenants and restrictions, regardless of when they were created, signed, or recorded.
-Unlike some property statutes with cutoff dates, this rule covers every HOA and deed restriction in Arizona.
+This protection applies to all covenants and restrictions, regardless of when they were created, signed, or recorded.
+Unlike some property statutes with cutoff dates, this rule covers every HOA and deed restriction.

 The one exception involves timeshare properties and timeshare interests as defined under A.R.S.
 33-2202.
 Timeshare associations may still enforce restrictions on for sale signage within their properties.